microsoft/vs-streamjsonrpc/doc/rpc_marshalable_objects.md

 }
 ```

-This change doesn't require any modification to the declarations of RPC methods that exchange `ICounter` object and is fully backward compatible.
+This change doesn't require any modification to the declarations of RPC methods that exchange `ICounter` objects and is fully backward compatible.
 A client that uses an earlier RPC contract definition will simply ignore any unknown additional interface.

 A marshalable object implementing `ICounter` can also implement `IAdvancedCounter`, `IDecrementable`, both or neither.